mongodb-ps/ce-meko-om-helm-chart/README.md

 The secrets contain the X.509 key and certificate.
 A Subject Alternate Name (SAN) entry must exist for the service.

-The certificate must include the name of FQDN external to Kubernetes as a Subject Alternate Name (SAN) if external access is required.
+The certificate must include the name of FQDN external to Kubernetes as a Subject Alternate Name (SAN) if external access is required, as well as the internal service name.

+The internal service name will be inform of:

+**\<deploymentName\>-svc.\<namespace\>.svc.cluster.local**

 The secret must be named as follows: